smartsheet-platform/smartsheet-javascript-sdk/README.md

      var options = {
         body: {
-         //body of request as specified in [Smartsheet API documentation](http://www.smartsheet.com/developers/api-documentation)
+         //body of request as specified in the Smartsheet API documentation },
-        },
         queryParameters: {
-         //optional, found in the documentation linked above.
+         //querystring parameters as specified in the Smartsheet API documentation }
-        }
      };
      smartsheet.favorites.addItemsToFavorites(options)